-Spring 2018 Indirect effects analysis incorporated in Draft LS SEIS.
+October 2018 Indirect effects analysis incorporated in this LS SEIS.

-The initial expert panel activities associated with the 2014 LS SFEIS only reviewed the No-Build Alternative and the Preferred Alternative at that time, the 4-lane On-alignment Alternative.
-The expert panel activities associated with this LS SEIS evaluated the No-Build Alternative, the Passing Lane Alternative, and the 4-lane On-alignment Alternative.
-Questions were also presented to the panel regarding improvements associated with the Corridor Preservation.
+The initial expert panel activities associated with the 2014 LS SFEIS only reviewed the No-Build Alternative and the Preferred Alternative, which at the time was the 4-lane On-alignment Alternative.
+The expert panel activities in 2017 evaluated the No-Build Alternative, the Passing Lane Alternative, and the 4-lane On-alignment Alternative.
+Questions were also presented to the panel regarding improvements associated with the corridor preservation.
 The Hybrid Alternative was not specifically discussed because the study team felt that indirect effects of the Hybrid Alternative could be reasonably inferred from the responses to the Passing Lane and 4-lane On-alignment Alternatives.
-The No-Build Alternative, Passing Lane Alternative, and 4-lane On-alignment Alternative represents a full spectrum of highway alternatives that can be reasonably implemented and that address the project Purpose and Need.
+The No-Build Alternative, Passing Lane Alternative, and 4-lane On-alignment Alternative represent a full spectrum of highway alternatives that can be reasonably implemented and that address the project Purpose and Need.